proteinreport/proteinreport.org/content/events/algaeurope-2022/index.md

 weight: 5000
 uuid: 11118
 ---
-<p>Organized in cooperation with EABA - European Algae Biomass Association and DLG Benelux, AlgaEurope is a unique opportunity to learn and understand all about algae production and commercialization and interact with over 350 key players from more than 45 countries.</p>
+Organized in cooperation with EABA - European Algae Biomass Association and DLG Benelux, AlgaEurope is a unique opportunity to learn and understand all about algae production and commercialization and interact with over 350 key players from more than 45 countries.